July 27, 2010 -- printable html

 Information presented in this commentary has been compiled from newspaper articles and other previously published sources.
 Footnotes are located at the bottom of each page.

-The concessions contract is set to expire September 30, 2011.
+Alas, the concessions contract is set to expire again on September 30, 2011.
 Bidding on the next 15-year cycle is due to start soon, although even so routine a task as issuing a prospectus is not without drama here.
 In January, NPS announced it was postponing the April release date, adding only that the process would occur later in 2010.
 (4)

 There's certainly cause for anticipation.
 As it currently stands, the concession amounts to a breathtaking monopoly.
 At Yellowstone and Grand Canyon, NPS farms out service contracts to multiple firms.
 Not Yosemite.
 The receipts of all park hotels, lodges, restaurants, cabins, retail shops, grocery stores, gas stations, in-park bus tours, ski resort operation, rafting center, stables, bicycle stands, auto repair garage, dog kennels, golf course and now even a mountaineering school inevitably get deposited into one bank account.
 And since DNC is a company privately held by one family, it's under no obligation to publicly disclose its earnings.